An official website of the European Union. See all European Institutions

 Welcome to the website of the Delegation of the European Union to Belarus.
 It offers quick access to EU news, information about the EU and its policies, EU-Belarus relations, as well as the Delegation's role, its projects and activities.

-After twenty-five years in the German diplomatic service, a period that included a three-year assignment in Belarus, I am honoured to be back in Minsk and head the Delegation team.
+After twenty-five years in the German diplomatic service, a period that included a three-year assignment in Belarus, I am honoured to head the Delegation team.

 We work with Belarusians in and out of government to find ways to improve the bilateral relations and be of assistance to the people of Belarus in their efforts to build a democratic, prosperous and secure society.
 For the European Union, Belarus is important as a neighbour, an integral part of the European heritage and the European community of nations.